 The Russell Senate Office Building, named in honor of Senator Richard Russell Jr., was opened in 1909 and is the oldest of the senate office buildings, which were conceived to mitigate overcrowding in the Capitol Building.
 The 9/11 attacks necessitated that temporary security measures be placed along the street corner at the intersection of Delaware and Constitution Ave, directly in front of the main entrance to the building to prevent vehicles from ramming the building.
-Conti replaced these temporary measures with government supplied permanent K crash rated bollards.
+Conti Federal replaced these temporary measures with government-supplied permanent K crash rated bollards.

-Conti worked to ensure that materials and finishes used matched the existing site materials.
+Conti Federal worked to ensure that materials and finishes used matched the existing site materials.
 The team’s efforts resulted in a seamless transition and uniform look in the work zone and surrounding areas.